 The earth is climatically and geographically turning onto itself: the North becoming the South and vice versa, the poles sliding clockwise toward the equator, and the earth getting hotter.
 Climate change feedback loops inform the behavior and organization of matter and material across multiple terrestrial ecosystems.
 Mountain ranges.
 Crystallography.
 Oceans (surface and floor).
 Land masses.
 Geological time.
 Poles.
 I arrange these things in diagrammatic form to decide what will remain flat and what will be given volume in the work.

 The body is programmed by systems that come from nature: organic geometry, organic matter, material science, and the planning and design of the built environment.
 A crystal is formed following a well-defined pattern, or structure, dictated by forces acting at the molecular level.
-Laban postulated that our everyday movements follow patterns found in the “Platonic solids” - three-dimensional shapes once associated with the classical elements of water, fire, earth, and air.
+Rudolph Laban, a movement theorist who developed Laban Movement Analysis and Labanotation, postulated that our everyday movements follow patterns found in the “Platonic solids” - three-dimensional shapes once associated with the classical elements of water, fire, earth, and air.
 He devised sequences that he called “scales” for practicing and refining movement based on the angles, surfaces, and edges of these solids.
-The LMA scales have no beginning and no end and their cyclic nature refers to the earth’s cycles: loops.
+The scales have no beginning and no end and their cyclic nature refers to the earth’s cycles: loops.

 Labanotation’s graphic symbols are structures and conventions that are aligned with instruction and building.
 I decode them beyond the human body, allowing the symbols to be reread in object-making, audio, and architectural design - thus putting the moving body into interaction with other systems and structures.
 Used in this way, Labanotation instructs the performance on multiple levels and with multiple outcomes.